Skip to main content

 Late April: NFL Draft experiences

 The 2025 NFL Draft introduced a standout Moment: the chance to announce a pick live on stage, plus access to the Marriott Bonvoy Draft Party with surprise player and coach appearances.
-Draft-week Moments have been recurring since 2022, and they tend to clear at reasonable points totals because the winner has to commit to a specific Draft weekend — which thins out the bidder pool.
+Draft-week Moments have been recurring since 2022.
+Committing to a specific Draft weekend does thin the bidder pool, but do not read that as cheap.
+The marquee announce-a-pick Draft lot cleared at a verified 1,615,000 points in our data, with the Inner Circle ticket-and-stay packages landing around 620,000 to 627,500 points.

 January: Pro Bowl and Conference Championship weekends

 The Super Bowl drops are the single biggest Moments event of the year.
-Recent activations:
+The last two years:

-• Super Bowl LIX (Feb 2025, New Orleans): Jason Kelce pregame pool party, field access + suite tickets, 25 Kelce doppelgängers deployed in the French Quarter for a ticket giveaway activation.
+Super Bowl LIX (Feb 2025, New Orleans): Jason Kelce pregame pool party, field access plus suite tickets, and 25 Kelce doppelgangers deployed in the French Quarter for a ticket-giveaway activation.

-Super Bowl Moments typically mix a handful of auction packages (winning bids historically 700,000 to 2,000,000+ Bonvoy points for field access + suites) with one or two 1-Point Drops for lower-tier access (pregame events, hospitality packages without game tickets).
+Super Bowl Moments typically mix a handful of auction packages (the marquee field-access-plus-suite lots reach well into the millions of Bonvoy points) with one or two 1-Point Drops for lower-tier access such as pregame events and hospitality packages without game tickets.

 What the auctions actually clear at